Links

 Laser pointer general information

 “Illuminating the Hazards of Powerful Laser Products”.
 A webpage and a downloadable PDF brochure from the U.S. Food and Drug Administration.
-Both versions have the same information, about the hazards of powerful (> 5mW) laser pointers, a summary of the FDA’s authority over lasers, and tips for consumers.
+Both versions have the same information, about the hazards of powerful (> 5mW) laser pointers, a summary of FDA’s authority over lasers, and tips for consumers.
 Issued in June 2009.

 " 'Overpowered' Laser Pointer Sales Prompt FDA Probe".
 Photonics.com's comprehensive overview from April 2005 that is still relevant.
 Discusses FDA's concerns "about their potential to cause eye damage and aircraft disasters".
 Recounts some eye injury incidents.
 Goes over visual interference from pilots.
 Has details of Visual Warning System lasers deliberately aimed at pilots straying into Washington D.C. airspace.
 Tells how high-power laser pointers can legally be sold on the Internet, and at least one valid use.